Amitabh-DevOps/Amitabh-DevOps/README.md

 I'm a Cloud & DevOps Engineer focused on building and automating infrastructure on AWS.

-My hands-on work includes containerization, Kubernetes, Infrastructure as Code, CI/CD, GitOps, monitoring, and DevSecOps using tools such as AWS, Docker, Terraform, Jenkins, GitHub Actions, and Prometheus.
+My work focuses on containerization, Kubernetes, Infrastructure as Code, CI/CD, GitOps, monitoring, and DevSecOps using technologies such as AWS, Docker, Terraform, Jenkins, GitHub Actions, and Prometheus.

 I'm also an AWS Community Builder in the Containers category and a technical content creator, sharing practical tutorials and hands-on projects around AWS, containers, and DevOps.